Video Deblurring by Fitting to Test Data: Experiments

 \subsection{User study}

 For image restoration tasks like deblurring and super-resolution, PSNR and SSIM are always used to compare among different methods because these metrics are an approximation to human perception of image quality.
 However, computing PSNR and SSIM is only possible on synthetic data instead of real-world data for video deblurring.
-Furthermore, as shown in Figure~\ref{fig:SSIM}, these metrics may not agree with human perception.
+Furthermore, as shown in Figure~\ref{fig:SSIM}, these metrics may not agree with human perception~\cite{zhang2018single}.
 Our method is able to recover sharp and clear video frames from a synthetic video, while the result by DeblurGAN-v2 is of lower quality.
 Therefore, we mainly adopt user study as the main evaluation metric for video deblurring.
-For the PSNR/SSIM results on synthetic blurry videos, please refer to the supplementary material.

 To compare our method with state-of-the-art baselines, we conduct an extensive user study on Amazon Mechanical Turk for both fitting-to-test-data pipeline and accelerated pipeline, following the A/B test protocol proposed by Chen and Koltun~\cite{ChenK17}.
-Among all the prior work, we choose several representative blind image and video deblurring methods for comparisons: SRN (CVPR 2018)~\cite{tao2018srndeblur}, Zhang et al. (CVPR 2018)~\cite{ZhangPRSBL018}, DMPHN (CVPR 2019)~\cite{Zhang_2019_CVPR}, EDVR (CVPRW 2019) ~\cite{wang2019edvr}, DeblurGAN-v2 (ICCV 2019)~\cite{kupyn2019deblurgan}, STFAN (ICCV 2019)~\cite{zhou2019stfan}, and SelfDeblur (CVPR 2020)~\cite{ren2019neural}.
+Among all the prior work, we choose several representative blind image and video deblurring methods for comparisons: SRN (CVPR 2018)~\cite{tao2018srndeblur}, DMPHN (CVPR 2019)~\cite{Zhang_2019_CVPR}, EDVR (CVPRW 2019) ~\cite{wang2019edvr}, DeblurGAN-v2 (ICCV 2019)~\cite{kupyn2019deblurgan}, STFAN (ICCV 2019)~\cite{zhou2019stfan}, and SelfDeblur (CVPR 2020)~\cite{ren2019neural}.
 For all these baselines, we use their public pre-trained models.

 Instead of showing videos, we choose to randomly sample one blurry frame from each video so that participants have more time to focus on the details of the results.
 The sampled image is cropped into a square of size $720 \times 720$ for better judgment.
-We sample one blurry frame from each video in our real-world dataset for comparisons, which results in a total of 70 comparisons.
 During the user study, each user is presented with an image deblurred by our method and an image deblurred by a baseline simultaneously in a random order in the same row.
 Then the user needs to choose an image that is sharper and clearer between the two deblurred images.
-The results are summarized in Table~\ref{tbl:Metric}.
+The results are summarized in Table~\ref{tbl:Metric} and Table~\ref{tbl:MAML}.